 The stay happens immediately upon the filing of your bankruptcy case.
 When you file for bankruptcy protection, the bankruptcy stay automatically goes into effect.
 It applies even if the creditor has no knowledge of the bankruptcy.
 Think about it this way: if your auto lender repossesses your car after you file for bankruptcy protection, they will have to return the car, even if at the time they took the car they didn’t know about the bankruptcy.
 The bankruptcy protection is automatic and absolute once your case is filed.

 The stay requires that all of your creditors deal with you on a level playing field under the bankruptcy rules.
 Creditors MUST seek and get court permission to continue to pursue certain actions.
 Any creditor who ignores the rules does so at its own peril and may be fined or even sanctioned by the Judge for violating your automatic stay.
 The protection starts the moment you file for bankruptcy.
 It is one of the most useful tools that will help you achieve the fresh start that you deserve.

 If you are struggling to pay your debts and concerned about the future welfare for you and your family, it is important that you seek the advice of a bankruptcy lawyer to ensure that your assets are protected and the debts you seek to eliminate are dischargeable.
 Our attorneys have been assisting consumers and business owners with bankruptcy matters for over 25 years.
 If you are considering filing for bankruptcy, please consider contacting the Nomberg Law Firm.
-Our office number is 205-882-5005.
+My office number is 205-882-5005.